Understanding your card’s extended warranty benefits

 Many Capital One credit cards include an extended warranty benefit that can add additional time to the manufacturer’s warranty on eligible items, at no cost to you.
 This means if your covered item breaks down after the original warranty expires, you can file a claim and may be reimbursed for repair or replacement costs.

-If you have questions, contact a benefit administrator listed in your Benefits Guide, as some terms and conditions apply.
+If you have questions, contact the benefit administrator listed in your Cardholder Benefits Guide, as some terms and conditions apply.

 Eligible cards and cardholders

-To see if your credit card includes an extended warranty benefit, check out the Network Benefits Guide for specific details about your card’s features.
+To see if your credit card includes an extended warranty benefit, check out the Cardholder Benefits Guide for specific details about your card’s features.
 Cardholders on the Mastercard network can also find personalized benefits information by visiting Mastercard’s Priceless Benefits Portal.
-Not all cards are eligible for network benefits.
+Not all cards are eligible for cardholder benefits.

 The extended warranty benefit typically adds time to the manufacturer’s warranty, provided you made the full purchase with your credit card, subject to the terms and conditions of the benefit.